Best Blurays IconBest Blurays

 Britain MoC 4K Blu-ray better encoding

-Closest to original is 1999 R1 MGM DVDFrom cardboardclown: "I'm personally quite fond of the restored track on Eureka's 4K Blu-ray, for the most part it sounds better to me, though it does have spots with objectively worse fidelity.
+From cbc: "I'm personally quite fond of the restored track on Eureka's 4K Blu-ray.
+It does have spots with objectively worse fidelity, but for the most part, it sounds a lot more natural and less shrill, particularly dialogue.
 It seems to be a new mixdown of stems.
 Technically a remix, so not everyone's cup of tea, but it's not revisionist like most new movie mixes tend to be"

 1080p Blu-ray